 If you do enroll and mention you were referred by me Aileen Axtmayer, I’m an Ambassador of the school so you’ll receive significant savings!
 Let me know when you’ve done so and I’ll gift you four free 30-minute coaching / mentorship calls to support you throughout the program and while you explore ways to integrate this into your career.
 These sessions can be used at any point in your program and up to 6 months post-graduation.

 I’d be happy to be a sounding board for you and to point you to additional coaching resources to help you get wherever it is you’d like to go.

 *If you do enroll and use my name, be sure to email me to get you set up with the free coaching!*

 In addition to what IIN provides, and my mentoring if you do enroll, there are many other resources available to support you both throughout and after completing the program.
 Two examples include:

-- Healthy Profit University: Michelle graduated from IIN and not only has a successful health coaching practice, but also a business coaching program to help other health coaches get their businesses off of the ground.
-I'd be happy to speak more about her program (I'm an affiliate) and you can see the syllabus through the link.
+Healthy Profit University: Michelle graduated from IIN and not only has a successful health coaching practice, but also a business coaching program to help other health coaches get their businesses off of the ground.
+I'd be happy to speak more about her program (I'm an affiliate) and you can get a taste of her coaching style through this link.
 I completed her program and found it incredibly helpful for everything from refining my target market to managing the nitty gritty technological components of setting up lists, programs, and offerings.